bonolo2s/TradeInfoHub-Landing-page/README.md

 ## Installation and Setup

-1. Clone the repository: `git clone https://github.com/bonolo2s/TradeInfoHub-Landing-page.git`
+1. Clone the repository: `git@github.com:bonolo2s/TradeInfoHub-Landing-page.git`
 2. Navigate into the directory: `cd TradeInfoHub`
 3. Install dependencies: `npm install` or `yarn install`
 4. Start the application: `npm start` or `yarn start`